You’re about to write a college student resume.

 wrong Data-driven, results-loving finance student with experience assisting clients with banking, managing assets, deposits and withdrawals, counting money, auditing books, and cross-selling bank products.
 Has great customer service skills and passion for growth and knowledge.

-Here are two resume objective for college student examples:
+Here are two sample resume objectives for college students:

 wrong To obtain a challenging finance job or accounting position where I can develop myself and my accounting skills and become a high-level professional.